A category of quantum posets: Abstract

 \section{Abstract}

 We investigate a category of quantum posets that generalizes the category of posets and monotone functions.
 Up to equivalence, its objects are hereditarily atomic von Neumann algebras equipped with quantum partial orders in Weaver's sense.
 We show that this category is complete, cocomplete and symmetric monoidal closed.
-As a consequence, any discrete quantum family of maps in So\l tan's sense from a discrete quantum space to a partially ordered set is canonically equipped with quantum preorder in Weaver's sense.
-In particular, the quantum power set of a quantum set is so ordered.
-As an application, we show that each quantum poset embeds into its quantum power set.
+As a consequence, any discrete quantum family of maps from a discrete quantum space to a partially ordered set is canonically equipped with a quantum preorder.
+In particular, the quantum power set of a quantum set is canonically a quantum poset.
+We show that each quantum poset embeds into its quantum power set in complete analogy with the classical case.

 This paper defines a category of quantum posets, along the lines of the category of compact quantum spaces \cite{Woronowicz}.
 This falls under the rubric of `noncommutative’ mathematics, a program to investigate noncommutative operator algebras from the premise that, like commutative operator algebras, they consist of complex-valued functions on `quantum' spaces of various kinds \cite{GraciaBondiaVarillyFigueroa}.
 Thus, a quantum space is intuitively the spectrum of a noncommutative operator algebra.
 These quantum spaces are not spaces in the literal sense: they are not sets of points equipped with additional structure.
 Rather, they are just a way of speaking about noncommutative operator algebras, and in that sense, one may say that they don't really exist.
 In this, they are comparable to locales \cite{Johnstone}.